linzhangUCA/3421tpl-simple_hri/README.md

 > [!TIP]
 > - Search online if any concepts are confused.
 > - Scavenge in classroom if any parts are needed.
-> - Debouncing and RGB LED are optional.

 > [!IMPORTANT]
 > Redeem the credits by uploading images and display them in [Documentation](#circuit-design) below.